blinkdog/restmud/doc/config.md

 ### username
 The username which is used to authenticate against the database.

+## pbkdf2
+Options related to password storage via [PBKDF2](http://en.wikipedia.org/wiki/PBKDF2)

+### iterations
+Number of iterations to use when deriving the key

+### keyLength
+Length of the key to be derived

+### saltLength
+Length of the salt to be generated

 ## rest
 Configuration for the REST(HTTP) protocol services provided by the server.